Wang Shixian: 2014

 She made her way to the final of the 2014 Malaysia Super Series Premier but lost against her compatriot Li Xuerui.
-She then afterwards won her 2nd All England title, in which she defeated the trio of Olympic medallists (Nehwal in quarter-final, Yihan in semifinal & Li Xuerui in the final) which made her victory even more memorable.
+She then afterwards won her 2nd All England title, in which she defeated the trio of Olympic medallists (Nehwal in quarter-final, Yihan in semifinal and Li Xuerui in the final) which made her victory even more memorable.
 Meanwhile, Chen Long made his way to the final and the English media seized the occasion to talk about the All England as the fulfillment of the love affair of Chen and Shixian.
 However, both of them confessed in an interview that they didn't know what went on in England and it was embarrassing to mix their professional relationship and private life in order to make the buzz.
 In the 2014 India Super Series, even though Wang faced tough opponents as she was reckoned as the player who's been on court the longest time that to say almost six hours, she won the title, beating Li Xuerui yet again 22–20, 21–19.
 In an Interview Shixian said "It's all about beating the others so as long as China wins we're happy" which shows the fair play and the support between players.
 She also settled for the silver medal in 2014 Badminton Asia Championships where she lost to Sung Ji-hyun who was playing in front of her home crowd.

 Wang was second-seeded in the 2014 BWF World Championships and was one of the favourites to win the tournament.
 But she was again defeated in a thrilling quarter-final match against P. V. Sindhu, a player to whom Wang lost to in the previous year.
 In September Wang played in the team event of the Asian games.
 She and her team won the gold medal beating the Korean team 3–0.
 However, she didn't get selected in the individual event.
 In October, Wang Shixian retained her French title, her third superseries title of the year, after Li Xuerui retired in the 2nd game, 21–15, 8–5.
 Wang Shixian qualified in first place for the year end Super Series Finals staged for the first time in Dubai.
 She lost all three of her round-robin matches in straight sets and exited the tournament.